kailashsp/jobs_scraper/README.md

 # Jobs scraper

-### This notebook scrape the web development jobs from portals  :  Internshala, Linkedin and Monster and returns a CSV file of the combined results
+### The jobscrape notebook is intented scrape the web development jobs from portals  :  Internshala, Linkedin and Monster and returns a CSV file of the combined results